Group Prompting (SAM3 + CoP) segments every cell in 3 clicks; per-instance prompting (SAM3) keeps clicking to 245.

 SAM's frozen image encoder already clusters same-type cells in its feature space before any prompt is given.
-CoP exploits this property to propagate a single click per cell type to all instances of that type, retaining 92.7% of per-instance performance with 81.7× fewer prompts, fully training-free.
+CoP exploits this property to propagate a single click per cell type to all instances of that type, retaining over 90% of per-instance performance across eleven benchmarks while cutting annotation clicks by 97.6% on average (42.5× fewer), fully training-free.

 Cell-specific models break on unseen cell types, while interactive foundation models such as SAM3 require one click per instance.
 Neither path scales to histopathology images with hundreds of cells.